Social Emotional Learning

 These frameworks represent a living curriculum - one that is dynamic and responsive.
 As we continue to develop this resource, we hope that you find our curriculum site to be a useful source of information about our educational programs.

 The Jackson School District is a partnership of dedicated staff, learners and community members committed to developing the unique abilities of each student through compelling learning experiences in a safe and nurturing environment.

 Our comprehensive, engaging and technology-enriched programs inspire, educate and motivate students to become independent, creative and critical thinkers who will thrive in a diverse, evolving global society.

 We are resolved that through commitment to scholarship, character and initiative, our students will succeed beyond the expectations of New Jersey and Learning Standards as they excel in their life-long pursuit of knowledge.

 Administrative Team and Areas of Oversight

-Lisa DiEugenio, Supervisor of Literacy and Social Studies Secondary
+Lisa DiEugenio, Supervisor of Literacy and Social Studies and ELL - Secondary

-Lisa Lane, Supervisor of Literacy and Social Studies, Elementary
+Lisa Lane, Supervisor of Literacy and Social Studies and ELL - Elementary

-Lisa Koch, Supervisor of Math and Title and District Grant Programs
+Lisa Koch, Supervisor of Math and Science 6-8; Title and District Grant Programs